etherion-1337/AWS_Cert_Prep/solutions_architect_assoc/notes.md

 2. Choose region (e.g. closest to you)
 3. Go to `Instances` on the right panel and `Launch Instance`
 4. Choose Amazon Machine Image (AMI), we can choose from Quick Start and select Amazon Linux 2 AMI (64-bit x86) which is free-tier eligible.
 5. Choose an Instance Type (e.g. t2.micro for free tier), note that we are launching the instances in a default VPC (if we don't change the settings)
+6. Set up key pair (if using SSH).
+The SSH rule will be added into Security Group setting below.
+7. Add Storage (`Delete on Termination` is default to be Yes)
-6. Configure Instance Details: Under `User Data` we can run a user data which is only run at the first boot of the instance. (an example script is given, which is going to launch a web server onto our EC2 instance and write a file to it)
+8. Configure Instance Details: Under `User Data` we can run a user data which is only run at the first boot of the instance. (an example script is given, which is going to launch a web server onto our EC2 instance and write a file to it)
-7. Add Storage (check `Delete on Termination`)
-8. Add tags
+9. Add tags
-9. Configure Security Group: create a new security group and Add Rule (HTTP, port 80)
+10. Configure Security Group: create a new security group and Add Rule (HTTP, port 80)
-10. Review and launch (will be prompted to use a key pair (for SSH))
+11. Review and launch (will be prompted to use a key pair (for SSH))
-11. Create a new key-pair (public-private key) and download the key pair

 We can then use the public IPv4 address to access the website.
 To stop the instance, we can right click the instance and `Stop Instance`.
 To get rid of the instance, choose `Terminate Instance`.

+On an EBS-backed instance, the default action is for the root EBS volume to be deleted when the instance is terminated.
+Storage on any local drives will be lost.

 Note that if we stop an instance and restart it again, the public IPv4 **is going to change**.
 The private IPv4 will not change.